zasper-io/zasper/README.md

 It's perfectly suited for running REPL-style data applications, with Jupyter notebooks being one example.

-Currently Zasper is supported on Linux and Mac.
+Currently Zasper is fully supported on Mac with limited support on Linux.

+# Benchmarks - 4X Better
+Zasper uses one fourth of RAM and one fourth of CPU used by Jupterlab.
+While Jupyterlab uses around 104.8 MB of RAM and 0.8 CPUs, Zasper uses 26.7 MB of RAM and 0.2 CPUs.

 # Why I built Zasper ?